 Various tasks require processing in an LEP database and the ‘Processing Complete’ email notification is a tool to maximize efficiency allowing a user to turn their attention to another task while processing steps are running.
 This eliminates the need to monitor a particular process and instead simply receive an email notification providing confirmation that processing is complete and the user can now move forward.

-How to receive a ‘Processing Complete’ notification email
+Tracking Processing and How to receive a ‘Processing Complete’ notification email

 What tasks prompt processing and what to do next?